PLASTER VS. DRYWALL

 Plaster is considered a high-end wall finish.
 The installation of plaster walls requires special training and skills making it more of a labor intensive process than hanging or repairing drywall.
 Aside from these factors, a plaster wall can create a texture and feel to your home that no other wall can match.
 It is also considered the more sound resistant option, but the lack of insulation may mean higher energy bills over time.

-Make sure you take these advantages and disadvantages into account as you’re choosing which material to use in your home.
+Make sure you consider these advantages and disadvantages as you’re choosing which material to use in your home.
 Once you make your decision, contact Mr. Handyman to make an appointment with a professional drywall contractor or plaster wall installer.
 Through our years of training and experience, we can help take your home repairs off of your “To Do” list.